 Setting up and Troubleshooting Google Scholar:

 If you are accessing Google Scholar from computers on campus, you should be able to

 see the article citation's "Find-It" links and be able to access full text of most articles.
 However, if you are off campus, or on laptops, you may have to set preferences to see the "Find-It" links.

 To do this, go to Google Scholar:

 Click on "Settings" in the upper right corner.

 Click on "Library Links"

-Search for UMD Library as WorldCat and shown below, and save your preferences.
+Search for UMD Library or Kathryn A. Martin Library as WorldCat and shown below, and save your preferences.